 1 Goal Name Neighborhood Stabilization and Revitalization Goal Description Low and moderate income neighborhoods will be improved through the construction of public infrastructure improvements and the elimination of blighting influences in target areas.
 Examples of public infrastructure projects include, but are not limited to, sidewalk and street reconstruction, utilities, neighborhood facilities, facilities for persons with special needs and handicapped accessibility projects.
-Blight elimination includes the demolition of buildings in target areas or other areas in order to stop the spread of blighting influences throughout the City.
-2 Goal Name Affordable Housing Rehabilitation Goal Description Rehabilitate owner-occupied and rental properties for low and moderate income persons, with an emphasis on those properties that will contribute to neighborhood stabilization and revitalization.
+2 Goal Name Affordable Housing Rehabilitation Goal Description Rehabilitate owner-occupied and vacant foreclosed properties for low and moderate income persons, with an emphasis on those properties that will contribute to neighborhood stabilization and revitalization.
 3 Goal Name Homeownership Assistance Goal Description Provide homeownership assistance to low and moderate income families to increase the number of owner occupied households and to help stabilize and revitalize neighborhoods throughout the City.
+Priority will be given to first responders who meet the income requirements.
 4 Goal Name Fair Housing Education Goal Description Reduce barriers to fair housing by increasing knowledge in the community of fair housing rights through education, marketing, outreach, training and technical assistance.
 5 Goal Name Homeless Assistance Goal Description Support the Points North Housing Coalition, the local Continuum of Care, and other local agencies that are working to prevent homelessness.

 6 Goal Name Public Services Support Goal Description Support agencies that are working to address social issues and concerns within the community.
-7 Goal Name Planning and Administration Goal Description Planning and adminstration of the grant.
+7 Goal Name Planning and Administration Goal Description Planning and administration of the grant.

-Table 7 - Goal Descriptions
+Table 6 - Goal Descriptions